YuxuanLongBeyond/ML_Project_ONE/README.md

 (**Python 3** is required and **Numpy** must be installed) &nbsp;
 &nbsp;
-(To ensure that your Numpy works, you can go to the directory of this folder and enter '''pip install -r requirements.txt''') &nbsp;
+(To ensure that your Numpy works, you can go to the directory of this folder and enter '''pip install -r requirements.txt''' in the terminal)
+&nbsp;
 &nbsp;
 Please **first** put the train data (**train.csv**) and test data (**test.csv**) in the folder 'data', then directly run '**run.py**' to re-produce the submission file.